yinwang0/pysonar2/README.md

 ### Memory Usage

-All serious static analysis tools require a lot of memory to run.
 PySonar2 doesn't need much memory to do analysis.
-1GB is probably enough for analyzing a medium sized project such as Python's standard library or Django.
-But for generating the HTML files, you may need quite some memory (~2.5GB for Python 2.7 standard lib).
+1.5Gb is probably enough for analyzing a medium sized project such as Python's standard library or Django.
+But for generating the HTML files, you may need quite some memory (~2.5Gb for Python 2.7 standard lib).
 This is due to the highlighting code is putting all code and their HTML tags into the memory.

-## How to contribute

-PySonar2 is current a fast moving target.
-There are several big architectural changes undergoing.
-Please contact me before you make any substantial changes, otherwise it will unlikely I can merge back your changes.
-Thanks.

-### Copyright (GPLv3)
+### License

 Copyright (c) 2013 Yin Wang

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+3. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.

+THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.